Angelo942/gdb_plus/README.md

 See [this example](./examples/black_box_analysis_of_function.py) for more details

 **Note**
 You can pass parameters as strings or byte_arrays.
 By default they will be saved on the heap with a null terminator in the case of a string.
 If you can't use the heap set `heap=False`

 **Warning**
 You may want to be careful with breakpoints inside the function called.
 If you don't set any the state of you process will be identical after the execution except for data writen on the stack (which shouldn't influence the future) and the bss (which you may want to correct if needed on a case by case).
 If you put a breakpoint you will have to handle yourself the execution from your breakpoint onward.
 Another option would be to pass a pointer to the return instruction, it will block you python script untill you reach that specific point, so you will have to work manualy from gdb for that part.

 ## Notes
 If something can be done with gdb it should be easily programable with pydbg, but you may find it slow as hell for some uses.
-This tool is meant to help debugging during challenges, if you only want to automate exploit developement you may prefere something like [libdebug](https://github.com/JinBlack/libdebug) which doesn't has to comunicate with gdb for each command.
+This tool is meant to help debugging during challenges, if you only want to automate exploit developement you may prefere something like [libdebug](https://github.com/JinBlack/libdebug) which doesn't has to communicate with gdb for each command.